LMLhub/DDPcodes/README.md

 Figure 7: ddp_us_fr_nontrunc.py

-The data needed for using the codes is in: http://bit.ly/DDP_fig_data
+All the data files needed for using the codes are in: http://bit.ly/DDP_fig_data